frederictwc/commands/README.md

-find / -name file                                  # search all directories from the root for a file. control + h                                        # show hidden files in GUI echo 'Hello world'                                 # print scp /path/to/file username@a:/path/to/destination  # to copy a file from B to A while logged into B scp username@b:/path/to/file /path/to/destination  # To copy a file from B to A while logged into A lscpu                                              # check cpu hardware, architecture hostnamectl                                        # check OS
+find / -name file                                  # search all directories from the root for a file. control + h                                        # show hidden files in GUI echo 'Hello world'                                 # print ssh robotdata@192.168.50.163                           # ssh scp /path/to/file username@a:/path/to/destination  # to copy a file from B to A while logged into B, a= IP scp username@b:/path/to/file /path/to/destination  # To copy a file from B to A while logged into A lscpu                                              # check cpu hardware, architecture hostnamectl                                        # check OS